Omaha 11010 Emmet St 402-614-6666

 For a century after its invention, linoleum was the go-to flooring choice for home kitchens, restaurants, stores, and other commercial buildings.
 Its excellent water-resistant and stain-resistant properties make it popular with new building projects.

 Cheaper vinyl flooring became available in the 1950s.
 Linoleum’s market share began to decline, with sales slumping to all-time lows in the 2000s.
-However, recently linoleum is making a comeback in the flooring market.
+However, recently linoleum has made a comeback in the flooring market.

-When people think of linoleum flooring, they might get a flashback to their childhood home in the 1970s or 1980s.
+When people think of linoleum flooring, they might get a flashback to linoleum rolls in their childhood home in the 1970s or 1980s.
 As a common material found in home kitchens across America, linoleum (sheets or tiles) became a household name.

-Today, the material is staging a comeback.
+Today, the easy-to-maintain flooring material is staging a comeback.
 The reliability and durability of linoleum, combined with its affordable price tag, make it a popular flooring system in restaurants and retail businesses.

-The pressure for businesses to go green to support the fight against climate change makes linoleum an attractive flooring solution.
+The pressure for businesses to go green to support the fight against climate change makes linoleum an attractive environmentally friendly flooring solution.

-Linoleum is somewhat of a novelty material, and many home décor specialists like using linoleum flooring to create a “period correct” effect in traditional home design.
+Linoleum is somewhat of a novelty material, and many home décor specialists like using linoleum flooring to create a “period correct” effect in traditional home design using linoleum tiles wide range of colors and patterns.

 Linoleum is warm and comfortable, making it more inviting and cozier than hardwood floors.
 It’s also very affordable and simple to install on any subfloor.

 With these advantages, it’s not surprising linoleum is now a favorite material for home renovations and new construction projects.
-We expect to see more of it used in home interior design and remodeling projects.
+We expect to see more people installing linoleum to aid in home interior design and remodeling projects.
+For the best results, contact flooring experts for professional installation.

 Additional Information: Why People Once Loved Linoleum